apache/gravitino/docs/glossary.md

 ## Iceberg Hive catalog

-- The **Iceberg Hive catalog** is a specialized metadata repository associated with the Apache Hive data warehousing system, leveraging the Iceberg table format.
+- The **Iceberg Hive catalog** is a specialized metadata service designed for the Apache Iceberg table format, allowing external systems to interact with Iceberg metadata via a thrift client of Hive metastore.

 ## Iceberg REST catalog